 - “… appropriately rigorous learning experiences motivate students to learn more … while also giving them a sense of personal accomplishment when they overcome a learning challenge—whereas lessons that are simply “hard” will more likely lead to disengagement, frustration, and discouragement.” https://www.edglossary.org/rigor/

 - Decades of Scientific Research that Started a Growth Mindset Revolution https://www.mindsetworks.com/science/

 - “Students who embrace growth mindsets—the belief that they can learn more or become smarter if they work hard and persevere—may learn more, learn it more quickly, and view challenges and failures as opportunities to improve their learning and skills.” https://www.edglossary.org/growth-mindset/

 More about teaching math:

 - Teaching Through Problem Solving

-Julia West received her Masters of Science in Speech and Hearing Sciences from Washington University.
+Julia West, MSSH, CED, received her Masters of Science in Speech and Hearing Sciences from Washington University.
 During her 22 years as a teacher at CID, she worked mostly with students in grades 2 through 5.
 Julia is currently a teacher of the deaf for grades 3 – 5 in a public school in Florida.
 She also writes the monthly Listening Strategies article for the Teacher Toolbox magazine at www.SuccessForKidsWithHearingLoss.com.